 Phew!
 Man!
 What is the Odor in Natural Gas?
-In order to use odorless natural gas safely in households, it is important for safety to add something to warn the consumer of leakage.
+In order to use odorless gas safely in households, it is important for safety to add something to warn the consumer of leakage.
 Otherwise, he may be exposed to suffocation or explosion!

 Natural Gas: But What to Add?